Interlocking Backpropagation: Improving depthwise model-parallelism: Experiment Details

+In addition to the training configuration above, for these experiments we use the following configuration:

 For CIFAR we train on the entire training set, and report results on the test set.
 For ImageNet we train on the test set, and report results on the validation set.
-We normalize the inputs based on the mean and standard deviation of the training set.